-Since its inception just over three years ago, Campus has developed a community of 45,000 people.
-It aims to provide open access education, mentorship, working space and events that are of interest to the startup community.
+From its inception just over three years ago, Campus has developed a community of 45,000 people.
+It aims to provide open-access education, mentorship, working space and events that are of interest to the startup community.
 In 2015, Drinkwater became a mentor to Girls in Tech London, which aims to help talented young women learn skills for tech roles.

-Having exposure to a wide variety of technology companies at Campus, as well as her links with Google, makes Sarah one to watch in the industry.
+Above all, having exposure to a wide variety of technology companies at Campus, as well as her links with Google, Sarah is one to watch in the industry.
 Sarah is a firm believer in mentoring and helps mentor startups every Friday at Google Campus

 Follow Sarah: @sarahdrinkwater